 Noise cancellation or noise reduction headphones lessen the impact of these impediments.
 These systems help reduce the need to shout or repeat information in a noisy environment.
 Workers can communicate clearly whether they’re next to each other or standing 100 feet away.

-In cases where groups are touring an automotive industry plant, hands-free headsets for factories ensure that everyone in the group hears the guide.
+In cases where groups are touring an automotive industry plant, hands-free headsets ensure that everyone in the group hears the guide.

 Other Safety Measures

 The Bureau of Labor Statistics, or BLS, keeps track of the statistics that affect worker health and safety..
 Dust particles can be inhaled or caught in the eyes if the employee doesn’t understand how to use safety equipment.
 Another example is the incidents of workers being injured when various tools shift and fall while work is being performed in an unsafely managed area.

 General housekeeping can reduce the risks caused by common hazards and careless behavior on the job site.
 This includes having procedures to store and handle flammable gas and liquids safely.
 However, if there are unusual contaminants or emissions involved, it might be necessary to get the professional opinion of a safety consultant from a relevant field.

 - Maintenance of equipment;

 - First Aid.

 Maintenance of equipment